-- Read the Scripture passage in the text: Genesis 3:1-8.
-Discuss how they relate to the topic of the lesson. - Activity - Bring some newspapers to class.
+- Students should complete the chapter review page at the end of the chapter. - When students have completed the chapter review, correct it as a class.
+Be sure to check for any questions students may still have. - Activity - Bring some newspapers to class.
 Have the class look through the headlines and stories and find instances of suffering and evil in the news.
 Why is there suffering, evil, and death in a world that was created by a perfect God, most of it caused by the creatures made to be children of God?
-This is evidence of our fallen state - Original Sin on display. - Close in prayer, and encourage students to share with their families what they learned.
+This is evidence of our fallen state Original Sin on display.
+Be sure to close in prayer. - Encourage students to share with their families what they learned this week.